Jonathan-Atana/DevOps-Learn/projects/Project 1 - Scalable and Secure Multi-tier App/README.md

 ## Overview

 This Terraform root module provisions a scalable, secure, and highly available multi-tier application infrastructure on AWS.
-It leverages modular design for maintainability and reusability, following best practices for tagging, namespacing, monitoring, and private connectivity.
+It uses modular design for maintainability, following best practices for tagging, namespacing, monitoring, and private connectivity.

 **Key Features:**